-- 10. In case of one of the subsidiaries ("Escorts Heart Institute and Research Centre Limited") ('EHIRCL'), that was formed after amalgamation of Escorts Heart Institute and Research Centre ('EHIRC'), Delhi Society with EHIRC, Chandigarh Society and thereafter registration of EHIRC, Chandigarh Society as a company: - a) Delhi Development Authority ('DDA') had terminated the lease deeds and allotment letters relating to land parcels on which a hospital of EHIRCL exists.
+- 8. In case of one of the subsidiaries ("Escorts Heart Institute and Research Centre Limited") ('EHIRCL'), that was formed after amalgamation of Escorts Heart Institute and Research Centre ('EHIRC'), Delhi Society with EHIRC, Chandigarh Society and thereafter registration of EHIRC, Chandigarh Society as a company: - a) Delhi Development Authority ('DDA') had terminated the lease deeds and allotment letters relating to land parcels on which a hospital of EHIRCL exists.
 The matter is currently pending before the Hon'ble High Court of Delhi.
 Consequent to termination, DDA issued show cause notice and initiated eviction proceedings against EHIRCL.
 The eviction proceedings initiated before the Estate Officer were challenged before the Hon'ble Supreme Court.
 Supreme Court vide its order dated November 14, 2019 has quashed the Show Cause Notice for eviction proceedings.
-Based on the external legal counsel advice, the Company believes that EHIRCL will be able to suitably defend the termination of lease deeds and allotment letters and accordingly considers that no adjustments are required to the audited Consolidated Financial Results. - b) Further, there was tax demand against EHIRCL of Rupees 6,497 lacs [(after adjusting Rupees 16,472 lacs as at March 31, 2022) {As at March 31, 2021 Rupees 7,064 lacs (after adjustment Rupees 15,905 lacs as at March 31, 2021)} of an escrow account which was maintained out of sale consideration payable by the Company to the erstwhile promoters of EHIRCL] for various assessment years.
-Further, as per the Share Purchase Agreement, one third of any excess of the net demand, amounting to Rupees 2,166 lacs after adjusting the recovery from escrow account, would be borne by the said erstwhile promoters of EHIRCL and the rest by the Company.
-During the year ended March 31, 2015, the Commissioner of Income Tax (Appeals) decided the case in favour of EHIRCL.
-Income Tax Department had filed an appeal before Income Tax Appellate Tribunal (ITAT) and during the year ended March 31, 2020, ITAT decided the case in favour of EHIRCL.
+Based on the external legal counsel advice, the Company believes that EHIRCL will be able to suitably defend the termination of lease deeds and allotment letters and accordingly considers that no adjustments are required to the unaudited Consolidated Financial Results. - b) Further, there was tax demand against EHIRCL of Rupees 6,478 lacs [(after adjusting Rupees 16,491 lacs as at June 30, 2022) {As at March 31, 2022 Rupees 6,497 lacs (after adjustment Rupees 16,472 lacs as at March 31, 2022)} of an escrow account which was maintained out of sale consideration payable by the